Code of Principles

-The International Fact-Checking Network (IFCN) is a forum for fact checkers worldwide.
-IFCN publishes a Code of Principles, which is a series of commitments that organisations abide by to promote excellence in fact checking.
+The International Fact-Checking Network (IFCN) brings together global fact checkers organisations.
+IFCN publishes a Code of Principles, a series of commitments that member organisations abide by to promote excellence in fact checking.

-FactCheckNI is a verified signatory of the code.
-We display a badge of verification on our homepage and throughout our website.
-You can read our applications and assessments of our compliance on the IFCN Code of Principles website.
+FactCheckNI is a verified signatory of the code and we display our verification badge on our website.
+We reapply every year, and our compliance on the IFCN Code of Principles is publicly assessed.

 The Code of Principles are:

-We fact check claims using the same standard for every fact check.
-We do not concentrate our fact checking on any one side.
+No matter the claim, we use the same standard for every fact check.
 We follow the same process for every fact check and let the evidence dictate our conclusions.
+We do not concentrate our fact checking on any one side or lobby.
 We do not advocate or take policy positions on the issues we fact check.

 We want our readers to be able to verify our findings themselves.
-We provide all sources in enough detail that readers can replicate our work, except in cases where a source’s personal security could be compromised.
+We provide all sources in enough detail that readers can replicate our work – often with links to the information online – except in cases where a source’s personal security could be compromised.
 In such cases, we provide as much detail as possible.

 We are transparent about our funding sources.
-If we accept funding from other organizations, we ensure that funders have no influence over the conclusions we reach in our reports.
-We detail the professional background of all key figures in our organization and explain our organizational structure and legal status.
-We clearly indicate a way for readers to communicate with us.
+If we accept funding from other organisations, we ensure that those funders have no influence over the conclusions we reach in our fact checks.
+We detail the professional background of all key figures in our organisation and explain our organisational structure and legal status.
+We clearly indicate how readers can communicate with us.

 We explain the methodology we use to select, research, write, edit, publish and correct our fact checks.
+We look for and test evidence that will support and challenges claims that we investigate.
 We encourage readers to send us claims to fact check and are transparent on why and how we fact check.

 We publish our corrections policy and follow it scrupulously.
 We correct clearly and transparently in line with our corrections policy, seeking so far as possible to ensure that readers see the corrected version.

-Everyone involved at FactCheckNI — volunteers, interns, committee members, team managers and the board — work under the fundamental principles of impartiality, transparency and accuracy; these are reflected in our organisation’s Code of Conduct.
+Everyone involved at FactCheckNI — volunteers, interns, advisers, writers, staff and the board of directors — work under the fundamental principles of impartiality, transparency and accuracy.
+These principles are reflected in our organisation’s Code of Conduct.

 We fact check claims for accuracy; we do not question the motivation or intent of the person or organisation making the claim.

-Our goal is to promote a political debate that is rooted in numbers and facts, rather than stereotypes and prejudices.
+Our goal is to promote debate that is rooted in numbers and facts, rather than stereotypes and prejudices.